TeamTwo467/trends-tool/README.md

 - install dependencies with: $ npm install
 - start up with : $ npm start
 - view page at http://localhost:3000

+note: make sure to create your own branch to work on, thank you